windnode/WindNODE_ABW/docs/energy_system_model.rst

 Batteries
 ^^^^^^^^^

 Batteries include large-scale units and home systems in terms of storage capacity.
-However, there is not distinction between these types in the model.
 The capacity of large-scale battery storage is determined by scaling with installed RES capacity as described in :ref:`scenarios`.
 Home systems' total capacity is distributed based on small PV systems' nominal capacity.
-Per municipality, an *oemof* `GenericStorage <https://oemof-solph.readthedocs.io/en/latest/usage.html#genericstorage-component>`_ component is created with the sum of both capacities.
+For each type, an *oemof* `GenericStorage <https://oemof-solph.readthedocs.io/en/latest/usage.html#genericstorage-component>`_ component is created per municipality.
+The C-rate is estimated with 0.25 for large-scale and 0.68 for home systems :cite:`DEA_storage`.

-Thermal storages
-^^^^^^^^^^^^^^^^

 Power-to-heat
 ^^^^^^^^^^^^^